HazyResearch/aisys-building-blocks/README.md

 ## High-Throughput
 Foundation models will increasingly be used to serve back-of-house tasks like document processing (not just chat interfaces).
 These will require different systems than our current inference solutions.
+This work is still very new, but hopefully there's a lot more to come soon!

 [A blog post on the topic](https://hazyresearch.stanford.edu/blog/2023-04-12-batch).

 ### Papers: